pdtpartners/nix-snapshotter/CONTRIBUTING.md

 ```

 You can also try `make run-redis` which runs `pkgs.redis` from nixpkgs, which
-also publishes ports to `:6379`, so you can try connecting to it via
+also listens on port `:6379`, so you can try connecting to it via
 `redis-cli`.

 ```sh